lemoshu/MTCL/README.md

 # Mean-Teacher-Assisted Confident Learning (MTCL)
 - Implementation of our work Mean-Teacher-assisted Confident Learning for learning segmentation from mixed-quality labeled data.
+- Note that, our label denoising scheme aims at the binary task.
 - [Note] This's an initial report, code will be further re-organized but the core implementation is included that can be easily adapted to your own application.
-Stay tuned!

 ## Citation